canndrew/netsim/docs/04_nat.md

 ## Simple network

-We will reuse 2 node network from routing tutorial:
+We will reuse the two node network from the routing tutorial:

 ```rust
 use futures::Future;